 A: Complete elimination is unrealistic.
 The goal is awareness and moderation—recognizing when it’s at play and adjusting accordingly.

 Self‑serving bias is a double‑edged sword: it keeps us motivated and protects our self‑image, yet it can blind us to reality and hinder growth.
-Think about it: by understanding its mechanics, spotting its common pitfalls, and applying practical counter‑measures, you can keep the bias from steering you off course.
+Day to day, by understanding its mechanics, spotting its common pitfalls, and applying practical counter‑measures, you can keep the bias from steering you off course.
 Next time you catch yourself saying, “I did this because I’m amazing,” pause, ask the three‑step attribution, and see if a little external factor was at play.
-Your future self will thank you Nothing fancy..
+Your future self will thank you.